d-klotz/flutter-contact-list/README.md

 Features:
 - Save contacts in SQFlite database
 - Use of camera/gallery
-- Contact ordering;
+- Contact ordering
-- Call a contact;
+- Call a contact
-- Form validation;
+- Form validation

 ## Getting Started